-A Release Plan lists themes and areas of focus, describes Milestones, and lists tentative dates for Reviews.
+A Release Plan lists themes and areas of focus, describes Milestone Builds, and lists tentative dates for Reviews.
 The work defined by a Release Plan must be within the Scope of the Specification Project.

-The exact requirements for a Release Plan, including the number and timing of Milestones and Reviews, are determined by the Project Leadership Chain and the Specification Committee.
-Minimally, a Release Plan must include a textual description of the activities planned for the Specification Version, and tentative dates for at least one Milestone, at least one Progress Review, and the Release Review.
+The exact requirements for a Release Plan, including the number and timing of Milestone Builds and Reviews, are determined by the Project Leadership Chain and the Specification Committee.
+Minimally, a Release Plan must include a textual description of the activities planned for the Specification Version, and tentative dates for Milestone Builds, Progress Reviews, and the Release Review.
 Following approval, the Specification Committee must be notified of any changes to the dates of the Progress Review and the Release Review.
-The Specification committee can require that the project team engage in a Progress Review.
+The Specification Committee may, at their discretion, demand that the project team engage in additional Progress Reviews.